MitchForest/snapbet/.pm/planning_docs/architecture.md

 ---

-This comprehensive technical architecture document provides the complete blueprint for building SnapFade, covering all aspects from system design to deployment and scaling strategies.
+This comprehensive technical architecture document provides the complete blueprint for building SnapBet, covering all aspects from system design to deployment and scaling strategies.